Modelizer/Laravel-Selenium/README.md

 4. Full API documentation will be available soon.

 ## Selenium Server Options:
-You can also tell selenium server which port need to be use or what will be your url.
-For more details checkout [wiki](https://github.com/Modelizer/Selenium/wiki/Selenium-Options).
+You can also tell selenium server which port needs to be used or what will be your URL.
+For more details check out [wiki](https://github.com/Modelizer/Selenium/wiki/Selenium-Options).

 ## Notes:
-1. Mac and windows support is available.
-2. Currently only support chrome browser.
+1. Currently only support chrome browser.
-3. Selenium 2.53.1 and ChromeDriver 2.24 is been used.
+2. Selenium 2.53.1 and ChromeDriver 2.24 is been used.
-4. Feel free to contribute or create an issue.
+3. Feel free to contribute or create an issue.
-5. The user will not be able to swap between PHPUnit and Selenium who are below Laravel 5.3.
+4. The user will not be able to swap between PHPUnit and Selenium who are below Laravel 5.3.
-6. We made changelog as [wiki](https://github.com/Modelizer/Selenium/wiki/Change-log).
+5. We made changelog as [wiki](https://github.com/Modelizer/Selenium/wiki/Change-log).
-7. If a virtual machine is being used such as VirtualBox (Vagrant, Homestead), a framebuffer is needed:
+6. If a virtual machine is being used such as VirtualBox (Vagrant, Homestead), a framebuffer is needed:

  ```
  # install xvbf if needed: